-- A copy of this Policy, including a hyperlink to this Policy and the Title IX Office webpage. - A description of the alleged Sexual Misconduct and the corresponding definitions of prohibited conduct in this Policy that are alleged to have been violated, including, if known: - The names of the Complainant(s) and the Respondent(s);
+- A copy of this WPI's Title IX & Sexual Misconduct Policy, including a hyperlink to the Policy and the Title IX Office webpage. - A description of the alleged Sexual Misconduct and the corresponding definitions of prohibited conduct in WPI's Title IX & Sexual Misconduct Policy that are alleged to have been violated, including, if known: - The names of the Complainant(s) and the Respondent(s); - The date(s), time(s) and location(s) of the alleged Sexual Misconduct; and - Sufficient details of the alleged Sexual Misconduct.

-- The date(s), time(s) and location(s) of the alleged Sexual Misconduct; and - Sufficient details of the alleged Sexual Misconduct. - An explanation of the grievance process that applies to the definition(s) of prohibited conduct in this Policy that are alleged to have been violated. - Any allegations that have been dismissed pursuant to Section VI(C)(1), above. - Any supportive measures about which either party should be made aware. - The Respondent is presumed not responsible for the alleged Sexual Misconduct and that a determination regarding responsibility is only made at the conclusion of the applicable grievance process under this Policy. - The Respondent and the Complainant will have the opportunity to present evidence and respond to the allegations. - The Respondent and the Complainant may have a personal advisor of their choice, who may be, but is not required to be, an attorney. - The Respondent and the Complainant will be provided equal opportunities to inspect and review evidence obtained during the investigation that is directly related to the investigation prior to the conclusion of the investigation. - Information regarding the duties of honesty, good faith participation, promptness and care, and confidentiality described in Section IX and required by all participants in the grievance process under this Policy. - The process by which the Respondent or the Complainant may request disability accommodations from Talent & Inclusion (for employees) or the Office of Accessibility Services (for students).
+- An explanation of the grievance process that applies to the definition(s) of prohibited conduct in WPI's Title IX & Sexual Misconduct Policy that are alleged to have been violated. - · Any allegations that have been dismissed pursuant to WPI's Title IX & Sexual Misconduct Policy. - · Any supportive measures about which either party should be made aware. - The Respondent is presumed not responsible for the alleged Sexual Misconduct and that a determination regarding responsibility is only made at the conclusion of the applicable grievance process under WPI's Title IX & Sexual Misconduct Policy. - The Respondent and the Complainant will have the opportunity to present evidence and respond to the allegations. - The Respondent and the Complainant may have a personal advisor of their choice, who may be, but is not required to be, an attorney. - The Respondent and the Complainant will be provided equal opportunities to inspect and review evidence obtained during the investigation that is directly related to the investigation prior to the conclusion of the investigation. - Information regarding the duties of honesty, good faith participation, promptness and care, and confidentiality described in Section IX of WPI's Title IX & Sexual Misconduct Policy and required by all participants in the grievance process under the Policy. - The process by which the Respondent or the Complainant may request disability accommodations from Talent & Inclusion (for employees) or the Office of Accessibility Services (for students).